matteo-dinoia/WGL_repo_2024/AP-protocol.md

     Note that a server cannot connect to other clients or servers.

 Importantly, the Network Initializer should also setup the Rust channels between the nodes and the Simulation Controller (see the Simulation Controller section).

-# Drone parameters: Packet Drop Probability
+# Drone parameters: Packet Drop Rate

 A drone is characterized by a parameter that regulates what to do when a packet is received, that thus influences the simulation.
 This parameter is provided in the Network Initialization File.

-Packet Drop Probability: The drone drops the received packet with probability equal to the Packet Drop Probability.
+Packet Drop Rate: The drone drops the received packet with probability equal to the Packet Drop Rate.

 # Messages and fragments